georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 ### 1.2 Component based architecture

 Component based architecture has gained a lot of popularity in front-end development over the past few years.
-It's a pattern that fits nicely in the context of developing front-end applications and enables developers to write maintainable and extensible front-end code.
+It's a pattern that fits nicely in the context of developing front-end applications and enables developers to write maintainable and extensible code.

 The scalable Angular app architecture described in this article is strongly rooted in component based architecture.
-The purpose of many ideas written bellow is to enhance components' reusability which in turn makes front-end apps easier (and way more fun) to understand and extend.
+The purpose of many ideas written bellow is to enhance components' reusability which in turn makes apps easier (and way more fun) to understand and extend.

 In my opinion, the most important part of creating truly reusable components is to separate them into **containers and presentational components**.

 #### 1.2.1 Presentational components